greismichell/cse210-06./README.md

     - next_image(): Gets the next image to display.

-* Object: Block(Actor): "A solid obstacle, shaped object that is falling from the top of the screen."
+* Object: Drop(Actor): "A solid obstacle, shaped object that is falling from the top of the screen."
     Responsability:
     -  The responsibility of the block is to move itself.
     States: